 Consider volunteering to get experience associated with your discipline, forge new friendships and improve your skills.
 Use websites such as Grad Australia, as well as, the career portal and those clubs and groups of your university for volunteering opportunities.
 Seek part-time job opportunities related to your discipline on purpose-built websites, such as Seek, Indeed, Glassdoor to name a few.

-Exploring Student Support Services
+Exploring Student Support Services in Australia

-Universities in Australia also provide international students with support services for free and on a discounted basis.
+Universities in Australia also provide international students scholarships with support services for free and on a discounted basis.
 Those institutions take pride in making a friendly, supportive and welcoming experience for all international students.
 There is an array of services that try to aid international students in familiarising themselves with life and education in Australia.
 The services include academic support, financial support, legal advice, healthcare advice, psychological services, course planning, employment services, and more.

 You may join a society/club/sports team, participate in a social program, work as a community service volunteer, and use your university's gymnasium to be fitter and healthier.
 Check out your university or institution's website for more information on the support and activities available for international students.